 I heard this so many times that I can’t help but roll my eyes at the fact that I’m now repeating it.

 Although it may feel hopeless, there are things you can do when you can’t find a job.
-These are just a few.

 This post was proofread by Grammarly.
 Try it - it's FREE!